 2 – The Cheaper Entertainment Alternative

 Before you fork out for your regular entertainment, or automatically forgo a night out because you think you can’t afford it, look at where you can substitute, and still enjoy your favorite activities.
-Therefore, try making the following substitutions in your entertainment budget:
+Therefore, try making the following substitutions in your family entertainment budget:

 DVDs for the movies.
 If you hire DVDs, borrow them from the library or share them with friends, you can have a cheaper movie night at home, make your own popcorn – and healthier snacks – and still enjoy the movie entertainment experience.
 In summer you could set up a projector outside for a moonlight cinema experience, or invite over friends to make it really fell like a cinema.

 College shows for the theater.
 College campuses often offer cheap admission to their plays so you can take in a show without paying the high theatre ticket prices.

 Matinee for the evening show.
 If there is something on at the theater you want to see, catch a matinee show rather than going at night when the tickets are more expensive.
 Plus, where you may usually go out to dinner before a theater show, if you go to a matinee you can go out to lunch first, where most restaurants have a cheaper lunch menu.